 Knowing this, and that my immune system can do some wonky things post-partum, I called my doctor and asked him to order the blood tests he thought were necessary after a blood transfusion.
 That testing caught the Lupus-specific antibodies, particularly Anti-dsDNA.

-I finally had at least a partial answer as to why I was experiencing all these strange, new symptoms, which you can read more about in this post.
+I finally had at least a partial answer as to why I was experiencing a bunch of strange, new symptoms.

 My doctor didn’t seem too concerned, but I was of a different opinion.
 Due to my desire for a fresh set of eyes, I met with a new functional medicine doctor.